pythagoras-dev/parameterizable/contributing.md

 3. Update documentation if needed
 4. Ensure your code follows the project's style guidelines
 5. Submit a pull request with a clear description of changes

+## License Agreement

+By contributing to this project, you agree that your contributions will be licensed under the MIT License, the same license that covers the project.
+When you submit code changes, you are agreeing that:

+- You have the right to license your contribution under the MIT License
+- Your contribution is your original work, or you have permission to submit it
+- You understand that your contributions will become part of the project under the MIT License

 ## Questions?